-The degree completion rate for the adult, professional and community education (APCE) program is 60% higher than the national average.
+The degree completion rate is approximately 30% above the national average.
 The adult education faculty is internationally recognized for scholarship and leadership.
-The program cultivates a supportive and diverse learning community, with faculty working together on community engagement projects, research, and presentations and publishing in local, national, and international venues.
+The program cultivates a supportive and diverse learning community, with faculty working together on community engagement projects, research and presentations, and publishing in local, national and international venues.

-The 63-hour curriculum includes 24 hours of major emphasis courses, 18 hours of research courses, nine hours of electives, and a minimum of 12 hours of dissertation.
-Dissertation topics reflect the wide range of student practice settings and interests as well as the expertise of faculty.
+The 63-hour curriculum includes 24 hours of major emphasis courses, 18 hours of research courses, nine hours of electives and a minimum of 12 hours of dissertation.
+Dissertation topics reflect the wide range of student practice settings and interests as well as expertise of faculty.

 Students and alumni regularly receive national and international awards for their practice and research.
-They teach and hold positions of leadership in government, business, higher education and community organizations.
+They teach and hold leadership positions in government, business, higher education and community organizations.